kemalbsoylu/localRAGvault/README.md

 ```bash
 uv run uvicorn core.api:app --reload --reload-dir core
 ```
 *The API will be available at `http://127.0.0.1:8000`.
-The database table initializes automatically on startup.*
+The normalized database schema and default models initialize automatically on startup.*

 **2. Start the Streamlit Frontend**